disdi/fotoreedus.github.io/README.md

 5. https://freehtml5.co/demos/air/  ***
 6. http://themeinthebox.com/demo/mountain-king-html/

+Ideas:
+1. Free book 1st - popup - follow social media - funny statement - "If you unfollow me later..
+I have a special set of skills acquired over a very long career, I will find you... actually no I won't but just don't do it k."
+2. Paid book 2nd

 Content Strategy:
 1. Aggregate and use ML to que up best drone shots week by week.
 2. Post 9 at a time, 4 from aerial/geometry, the rest not aerial.